 What are the symptoms of vitamin D deficiency?

-asymptomatic despite low levels.
+There is no clear pattern of symptoms.
+In many people remain asymptomatic despite low levels.
 But here are the more common symptoms

 - General muscle pain and weakness